How Do I Choose A Layout For My Kitchen?

 This kitchen layout is comparatively new but is slowly gaining popularity.
 The G-shaped kitchen layout is a variant of the U-shaped layout, with the equal amount of storage options and counter space on all three sides.
 A stand out feature of this layout is the partial fourth wall to install extra cabinets.
 If you want to make the most of the G-shaped kitchen layout: and make it more spacious, free a wall in the adjacent room and design a breakfast bar or a pass-through.

-Before you decide on the kitchen layout, consider what you like about your current kitchen?
+Before you decide on the kitchen layout or how to design a kitchen remodel, consider what you like about your current kitchen?
 What do you dislike about your kitchen?
 It will help you pick a kitchen layout that works best for your family’s needs.